sahilrajput03/learning-monogo-and-mongoosejs/README.md

 - [npm](https://www.npmjs.com/package/@typegoose/typegoose)
 - [npmtrends](https://npmtrends.com/@typegoose/typegoose-vs-mongoose) (downloads stats)

-**(18 Feb, 2025) Note from Sahi ✅: I feel its unnecessary to bring so much foreign library (which which has its own [downsides](https://typegoose.github.io/typegoose/docs/guides/known-issues/) and [issues](https://github.com/typegoose/typegoose/issues) for sure) when we get all the type errors via typescript itself already.**
+**(18 Feb, 2025) Note from Sahi ✅: I feel its unnecessary to bring much code of foreign library (which which has its own [downsides](https://typegoose.github.io/typegoose/docs/guides/known-issues/) and [issues](https://github.com/typegoose/typegoose/issues) for sure) when we get all the type errors via typescript itself already 🚀.**

 ## Cloudflare worker connection with mongodb atlas is not possible as of date (but WIP) - 10 Feb 2025